-Conclusion Chinook Salmon-California Coastal ESU
+Conclusion for Chinook Salmon-California Coastal ESU

-Based on the information provided above, Caltrans has determined the proposed project would have a "Less Than Significant Impact" on Chinook salmon.
+Based on the information provided above, Caltrans has determined the proposed project would have a "Less Than A Significant Impact" on Chinook salmon.

-Per FESA, Caltrans has also determined the proposed project may affect, is likely to adversely affect CC Chinook Salmon.
+Per FESA, Caltrans has also determined the proposed project may affect, is likely to adversely affect Chinook salmon-California Coastal ESU.
 The proposed project may affect, is not likely to adversely affect Chinook salmon critical habitat.